chapinhall/FSSDC/data-quality-toolkit/README.md

 Elements to Modify:
 - analysis_file: Enter directory and name of your data file to read in.
 There is no need for a directory if the data file is saved in the same location as Toolkit.Rmd.
 - input_yaml: Location of the yaml to detail variables for analysis.
 For documentation on how to modify the YAML, refer to the existing YAML file (setup.yml).
+- Add labels for categorical variables: See the example for adding labels to categorical variables under "EDIT THIS SECTION TO DEFINE LABELS OF CHARACTER VARIABLES"
-- subset_param: Select subsetting parameters, including time period, for report output
+- subset_param: Select subsetting parameters, including time period, for report output.
+Can set to "" if the user does not need subsetting.

 ## Data Checks (Data_Checks.Rmd)
-Check whether the data conform to rules based on the codebook or other sources
+Check whether the data conform to rules based on the codebook or other sources.
+In this section, the user should add variable rules based on the codebook and verify the extent to which any of these rules are violated.
+The main section for adding codebook rules is for the validation object 'v'.
+See examples provided in the script based on the example file.
 Variables to Modify:
 - selected_var: Select variables for section's analyses
 - zip_str: Regular expression used to check zip code consistency that can be modified or marked out